bright/new-www/content/jobs/senior-backend-developer.md

 * clear career path with
 * flexible working hours and remote work possibility
 * 20-26 paid days off + Polish bank holidays
-* MultiSport card and private medical package (PZU Zdrowie)
+* MultiSport card and private medical package (Compensa)
 * good equipment: we provide you with MacBook and additional accessories
 * internal workshops and dev's meetings
 * extra budget for training and library with professional books